Stopper0/ANIDSC_CYBR7902/README.md

 * adv_gen.py shows how to conduct adversarial attack, still under development
 * live_detection.py shows how to create NIDS pipeline
 * summarize_results.py contains functions to plot the anomaly scores
+* run_lager_xai.py runs all configurations in the ./configs/ directory, and applies XAI methods to LAGER

 You can make your own scripts to customize behavior and functionality.